- Symptoms of Liver Cancer in Dogs

 How Long Can a Dog Live with Liver Cancer?

-When pet owners learn of their dog's liver cancer diagnosis, one of the first thoughts that comes to mind is, "What is the median survival time of dogs with liver cancer?"
-We want our pets to live a long, happy life, so when we are met with a potentially deadly diagnosis, we think of the worst possible outcome and hope that it isn't true.
+When pet owners learn of their dog's liver cancer diagnosis, one of the first thoughts that comes to mind is, We want our pets to live a long, happy life, so when we are met with a potentially deadly diagnosis, we think of the worst possible outcome and hope that it isn't true.

 Is a Dog with Liver Failure in Pain?